Rape culture: Prevalence

-In the United States
+United States

 American rapper Sean "Diddy" Combs has been accused of kidnapping, drugging and coercing women into sexual activities.

 Rape culture is a term that was coined in the 1970s during the second-wave feminist movement and is often used to describe contemporary American culture as a whole.
 In the United States, rape is a criminal offense.
 However, rape is one of America's most underreported crimes, with low prosecution and conviction rates compared to other violent crimes, and the societal stigma linked to it is rarely reflected in the official punishments enforced for its perpetration.
 Rape, Abuse & Incest National Network reports that In the United States, rape occurs every 107 seconds; 68% of those assaults are not reported, and two-thirds of them are committed by someone the victim knows (RAINN, 2014).
 A survey conducted between 2000 and 2013 in the United States suggests that where rape culture is prevalent in the media, there is more rape.
 Police get more rape reports in locations where rape culture is more popular in the media, but make fewer arrests as a result.
 Rape culture in the media, in turn, is most widespread during the criminal justice system's arrest and prosecution phases.
 Because lesser police vigilance or courtroom abuse may dissuade future victims from reporting, while increasing potential perpetrators' sense of impunity, the link between rape culture and crime is more likely to reflect an increase in rape than increased victim reporting.
 In reaction to the increased concern on rape culture in the United States, Steinberg and Sager (2015) write: "There is no way to inoculate our children from becoming victims or perpetrators of rape.
 But parents can help their children recognize and avoid the erroneous and harmful attitudes surrounding sex, power, control, and coercion....
 Perhaps by doing so, we can shift the dialog and begin to create a culture that fosters healthy boundaries and ends all forms of sexual violence."